winglang/docsite/example_versioned_docs/version-latest/33-http-client.md

 The Wing standard library comes with [HTTP support](/docs/api/standard-library/http/api-reference).

-In this example we’ll use it to issue simple HTTP request.
+In this example we’ll use it to issue a simple HTTP request.

 ```js playground example title="main.w"
 bring http;